sjrdevelopment/habit-tracker-days/README.md

 ![see how much time you're focussing on your hobbies and tasks](/docs/screengrab.png)

 ## Setup on Raspberry Pi
-Edit config with IP address using `ifcoonfig`
+Edit config with IP address using `ifconfig`